ursa-mikail/ciphers/linearity_in_aes_xts_multipliers.md

 “if an attacker learns 1 tweak, they can compute all future tweaks” is only true if your tweak-derivation is predictable (e.g., an address/counter) or if the secret is compromised.

+### Threat model matters

+Passive attacker / secret key not known: Truncated HMAC is safe — attacker can’t predict or craft colliding HMACs without the key.

+Active attacker who can choose inputs but doesn’t know key: still safe.

+Key compromise: then all bets are off; collisions and forgery are trivial — you need rotation/compromise handling.

+Regulatory / absolute non-collision requirement: use an allocated unique identifier (no probabilistic mapping).

 # xts_tweak_derive.py

 ## Caveats